openacid/slimarray/README.md

 In the [ipv4-list](./example/iplist) example, we feed 450,000 ipv4 to SlimArray.
 We see that SlimArray costs as small as gzip-ed data(`2.1 MB vs 2.0 MB`), while it provides instance access to the data without decompressing it.

+# Limitation

+- **Static**: slimarray is a static data structure that can not be modified after creation.
+Thus slimarray is ideal for a time-series-database, i.e., data set is huge but never change.

+- **32 bits**: currently slimarray supports only one element type `uint32`.

 # Install